gacompa/JCB_DJ/src/field/2d01d455-4120-45bf-bce3-eba4354989c0/README.md

 	value="true"
 	default=""
 	required="false"
-	description="Is this location a stop"
+	description="Is the location a stop"
 	class="inputbox"
 	showon=""
 	onchange=""